 "Hearing of the talking-out method of ridding oneself of unwanted complexes, he determined to try it out.
-For a while he used his friends to talk to, but it soon became apparent that they would soon be bored to distraction if he were to continue to tell his troubles in a sad, and doleful manner, so he did just the opposite.
+For a while he used his friends to talk to, but it soon became apparent that they would shortly be bored to distraction if he were to continue to tell his troubles in a sad, and doleful manner, so he did just the opposite.
 He talked about them in a light-hearted and amusing way.
 He made great fun of his fear.
 He told amusing tales about his timidity and in all was so entertaining that people encouraged him to continue.
-The way in which he told of incidents brought about through his bashfulness doubled his listeners up in an hysteria of laughter.
+The way in which he told of incidents, brought about through his bashfulness, doubled his listener up in an hysteria of laughter.
 In time these three demons, fear, timidity, and bashfulness, were talked to death.
-Even their former owner was forced to enlarge and embellish them to keep up his interest.